thinkglitch/DevOps-fellow/Readme.md

 ---

-## 3. # Git Branching, Pull Requests, and Undoing Mistakes
+## 3.Git Branching, Pull Requests, and Undoing Mistakes

 ## Objective
 To practice and demonstrate the use of Git branching, committing, pushing, merging via Pull Requests (PRs), and undoing mistakes in Git.
 This ensures proper collaboration while maintaining stability on the main branch.